MrBrodinha/houdina/README.md

 <div>
   <p align="center">Car management app</p><br>
-  <a>A car management app with Google Maps integration and options to purchase or rent cars made in Flutter.</a>
+  <a align="center">A car management app with Google Maps integration and options to purchase or rent cars made in Flutter.</a>
 </div>

 <div>